geoffrey-wu/nsba2/README.md

 The official Github repository for the [National Science Bowl Association 2](https://nsba2.herokuapp.com) Website.

-This is a copy of the NSBA repository.
+This is a copy of the NSBA2 repository.

 ## Website Structure